I/O Monitoring (UBC.io)

 The following applies for the Message Keys:

-• if you leave a field (Message Class or Number) empty, it acts like a * wildcard for those field
+for Message Class and Number - If you leave a field (Message Class or Number) empty, it acts like a

-For example, you will define the "T100" Message Combination for "Message is locked" and define that the restart can be tried again in 5 minutes for 3 times.
+Message Combination for "Message is locked" and define that the restart can be tried again in 5 minutes for 3 attempts.

 Workflow Integration